-Therefore, you must equip your SEO techniques with new trends and technical search engine optimization strategies to make your content and website standout.
+Therefore, you must equip your SEO techniques with new trends and technical search engine optimization strategies to make your content stand out.

 Don’t worry, I’ll dig deeper into this and share a technical SEO checklist so that you could optimize your website for 2021.

-Remember that, SEO strategies change every time so keeping yourself updated is the key to build a strong SEO strategy.
+Remember that, SEO strategies change every time so keeping yourself updated is the key to building a strong SEO strategy.

 Let’s dig deeper into what key factors to take in 2021.

 But before that, I feel that a lot of you may not be well aware of the idea of technical SEO.